HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 | **next PTE** | the physical address of the next page table entry, zero if there is none. |
 |||

 Locating a virtual page in the page table requires to first index into the hash table and then follow the chain of page table entires.
-The following code fragment is a possible hash function.
+The following code fragment depicts a possible hash function.

 ```cpp
   Hash function ( Example ):